zbzhu99/NGSIM_SMARTS/SMARTS/README.md

 # git clone ...
 cd <path/to/SMARTS>

-# Follow the instructions given by prompt for setting up the SUMO_HOME environment variable
+# Install the system requirements, then follow the instructions for setting up the SUMO_HOME environment variable.
+You may use the `-y` option to enable automatic assumption of "yes" to all prompts to avoid timeout from waiting for user input.
 bash utils/setup/install_deps.sh

 # verify sumo is >= 1.5.0